 - Sprinkle with salt, pepper and seasoning salt.

-- Grill for 2-3 minutes on each side until bright green and tender.
+- Place asparagus on gill for 2-3 minutes, flip - grrill on each side until bright green and tender.

 - While the asparagus are grilling slice the lemon in half and add to the grill also, grilling for about two minutes cut side down until it has nice char marks.

-- Remove the asparagus from the grill and plate, squeeze the lemon over top and enjoy!
+- Remove the asparagus from the grill and plate.
+Finish with a squeeze of lemon juice over top and enjoy!

 Sign up for my recipes here!!Don't worry, we'll never share your email.

 The first time I tried grilled asparagus was when I moved to a little town in Wisconsin.
 It was over at my friend Mary's house and they were so sweet and tender!